Chairs of the Future

 Pre-intermediate (A2) 15 minutes

-ESL Future Tenses Activity - Grammar and Speaking: Forming Sentences, Answering Concept Checking Questions, Freer Practice
+ESL Future Tenses Activity - Grammar: Forming Sentences, Answering Questions, Freer Practice

-This insightful future tenses activity is useful for reviewing the three future forms: will, be going to and the present continuous.
-Put three chairs at the front of the class and label them with the three future forms... read more
+This insightful future tenses activity is useful for reviewing the three future forms: will, be going to, and the present continuous.
+Put three chairs at the front of the class and label them with will, be going to...

-ESL Future Tenses Activity - Grammar and Speaking: Forming Sentences, Answering Concept Checking Questions, Freer Practice This insightful future tenses activity is useful for reviewing the three future forms: will, be going to and the present continuous.
-Put three chairs at the front of the class and label them with the three future forms.
-Students come up one by one, sit on one of the chairs, and make an appropriate sentence.
-Ask the student concept questions to make sure they are sitting in the correct chair.
-If the student's answers show they are sitting in the wrong place, they move to another chair and make a more suitable sentence. show less
+ESL Future Tenses Activity - Grammar: Forming Sentences, Answering Questions, Freer Practice This insightful future tenses activity is useful for reviewing the three future forms: will, be going to, and the present continuous.
+Put three chairs at the front of the class and label them with will, be going to, and the present continuous.
+Give an example of each future form by sitting in each chair and making a sentence.
+Next, invite students to come up one by one, sit on one of the chairs, and make an appropriate sentence.
+Then, ask the student concept-checking questions to make sure they are sitting in the correct chair.
+If the student's answers show they are sitting in the wrong place, they move to another chair and make a more suitable sentence.
+Continue until the three forms have been adequately covered.

 Change your Mind